History of Le Havre: The wars of religion

 The Protestant Reformation experienced relative success in Normandy.
 From 1557, John Venable, library colporteur from Dieppe disseminated in Pays de Caux and Lower Normandy the writings of Martin Luther and John Calvin.
-The first Protestant church was built in Le Havre in 1600 in the district of Sanvic at 85 rue Romain Rolland.
-It was destroyed in 1685 on the revocation of the Edict of Nantes by Louis XIV.
-It was not until 1787 and the Edict of Versailles of King Louis XVI that Le Havre reopened a Protestant place of worship in the district of Saint-François.

-Le Havre was affected by the Wars of Religion: On 8 May 1562 the reformers took the city, looted churches, and expelled Catholics.
+Le Havre was greatly impacted by the Wars of Religion: On 8 May 1562 the reformers took the city, looted churches, and expelled Catholics.
 Fearing a counter-attack by the royal armies, they turned to the English who sent their troops.
 The occupants of the city built fortifications under the Treaty of Hampton Court.
 The troops of Charles IX, commanded by Anne de Montmorency, attacked Le Havre and the English were finally expelled on 29 July 1563.
 The fort built by the English was destroyed and the tower of the Cathedral of Notre-Dame was lowered on the orders of the King.
 He then ordered the construction of a new citadel which was completed in 1574.
 New fortifications were established between 1594 and 1610.
 In 1581 the construction began of a canal between Harfleur and the estuary of the Seine.

+The first purpose-built Protestant church was constructed in Le Havre in 1600 in the district of Sanvic at 85 rue Romain Rolland.
+It was destroyed in 1685 on the revocation of the Edict of Nantes by Louis XIV.
+It was not until 1787 and the Edict of Versailles of King Louis XVI that Le Havre reopened a Protestant place of worship in the district of Saint-François.